-Rating of property will be implemented in a way that it supports-
+Rating of property will be implemented in a way that it supportsd.

-- i. sustainable local government by providing a stable and buoyant revenue source within the discretionary control of the municipality; and

-- ii. local social and economic development.

-- d.
 Cost efficiency

+- i. sustainable local government by providing a stable and buoyant revenue source within the discretionary control of the municipality; and - ii. local social and economic development.

 Rates will be based on the value of all rateable property and the amount required by the municipality to balance the operating budget after taking into account the amounts required to finance exemptions, rebates and reductions as approved by the municipality from time to time.
-The implementation of the policy must be as costeffective as possible.
+The implementation of the policy must be as cost-effective as possible.